jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 ![GPIO on a Raspberry Pi](/images/gpio.jpeg)

 - To control other devices
+- Examples include Arduino, raspberrypi, etc.

-## sysfs
+## Sysfs

 <iframe width="560" height="315" src="https://www.youtube.com/embed/879oHKwgDG8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-sysfs is a pseudo file system provided by the Linux kernel that exports information about various kernel subsystems, hardware devices, and associated device drivers from the kernel's device model to user space through virtual files.[1]
+Sysfs is a pseudo file system provided by the Linux kernel that exports information about various kernel subsystems, hardware devices, and associated device drivers from the kernel's device model to user space through virtual files.[1]
 In addition to providing information about various devices and kernel subsystems, exported virtual files are also used for their configuration.

 Sysfs is mounted under the `/sys` mount point.